mak448a/mak448a.github.io/blog/compile-ios-godot-without-mac.md

 ```shell
 python main.py
 ```

-## Usage
-When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
+6. When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
 For the first time, choose build IPA.

 ### Mode instructions
 **Build IPA:**